bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 Terraform import is a command that uses an existing cloud resource's unique ID to establish a link between that resource and your Terraform state, bringing it under Terraform's management.

+In this tutorial, we'll build an AWS environment manually using the AWS Management Console and then import those resources into a modular Terraform project.

+By the end of this guide, Terraform will manage the following AWS resources:

+Custom VPC
+Public Subnet
+Internet Gateway
+Route Table
+EC2 Instance
+Security Group
+Amazon S3 Bucket

 ### Create a Custom VPC:

 - Go to VPC Dashboard > Your VPCs > Create VPC.